amateurtools/Plucks/README.md

 This means that it behaves more like a physical piano or harpsichord, etc.

 TODO:
 currently working on the tuning accuracy of higher notes.
+Such is the bane of Karplus Strong.
+Could just add oversampling but you probably don't want it to eat 20% of your CPU. workin on it.